Oak Park Properties FAQs (Pleasant Hill Library)

 FAQs – Oak Park Properties

-The Oak Park Project - encompassing 15 acres at 1700 and 1750 Oak Park Boulevard - is actually four projects in one.
-It is a new library building to replace the current outdated one; new sports fields for the community to enjoy; a new neighborhood of 34 single-family homes; and a greatly improved Monticello Avenue as well as the adjacent section of Oak Park Boulevard.
+The Oak Park project - encompassing 15 acres at 1700 and 1750 Oak Park Boulevard – envisions a new library building; new sports fields for the community to enjoy; a new neighborhood of 34 single-family homes; and a greatly improved Monticello Avenue as well as the adjacent section of Oak Park Boulevard.

-It is a unique partnership between Contra Costa County, the principal owner of the land; the City of Pleasant Hill; and the Pleasant Hill Recreation & Park District.
-The Mt.
-Diablo Unified School District also owns a portion of 1700 Oak Park Blvd. with the County.
+It is a unique partnership between Contra Costa County, the principal owner of the land; the City of Pleasant Hill; the Pleasant Hill Recreation & Park District; and Mt.
+Diablo Unified School District, which owns a portion of 1700 Oak Park Blvd.

-All partners are sharing in the common infrastructure, environmental review, design and construction costs.
-That includes sharing the cost of transforming Monticello Avenue from a narrow private road into a tree-lined boulevard that will better serve the nearby middle school, the new library building, sports fields, and the entire community.
+All partners are sharing in the common environmental permitting review, and infrastructure design and construction costs.
+That includes sharing the cost of transforming Monticello Avenue from a narrow private road into a tree-lined boulevard that will better serve the nearby middle school, the new library building and sports fields, and the entire community.

-Environmental reviews for the comprehensive project are currently under way and expected to be available to the public later this summer.
+Environmental review for the project is currently under way and expected to be available to the public by late summer 2019.

-The new building’s target completion date is Fall 2021.
+The new library building’s targeted completion date is late 2021.

-The City has hired Swinerton Management & Consulting to oversee construction of the library building, based in part on the company’s extensive record of successfully delivering similar public projects on schedule and budget.
+The City has hired Swinerton Management & Consulting to oversee construction of the library, based in part on the company’s extensive record of successfully delivering similar public projects on schedule and budget.

-What is the plan for the new Pleasant Hill Community Library Building?
+What is the plan for the new Pleasant Hill Community Library?

 The new building for the Pleasant Hill Library is being designed by the award-winning firm Bohlin Cywinski Jackson (BCJ), with extensive community input throughout the design process.
 The design documents are nearing completion.
-Construction activities are expected to begin in late Spring 2020.
+Construction activities are expected to begin in 2020, with a grand opening in 2021.